aspose-words/Aspose.Words-API-References/english/net/aspose.words/tablestyle/rowstripe/_index.md

 ---
 title: TableStyle.RowStripe
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets a number of rows to include in the banding when the style specifies odd/even row banding.
+description: Gets or sets a number of rows to include in the banding when the style specifies odd/even row banding in C#
 type: docs
 weight: 120
 url: /net/aspose.words/tablestyle/rowstripe/